 We recommend that all puppies and kittens have a vaccine protocol established as soon as possible to protect them from viruses and diseases.
 After conducting your pet’s wellness exam, we can customize a vaccination schedule that’s designed to meet their specific healthcare needs.

 Before We Vaccinate Your Dog or Cat

 As an AAHA-accredited animal hospital, we're dedicated to maintaining a higher standard of care.
 One of our standards includes the Nurse Practitioner Evaluation.
-When a pet comes in to see one of our technicians for their vaccinations, the technician must get a full medical history on the patient, measure their weight, and obtain TRP (temperature, respiration, and pulse).
+When a dog or cat comes in to see one of our technicians for their vaccinations, the technician must get a full medical history on the patient, measure their weight, and obtain TRP (temperature, respiration, and pulse).
 Having a trained animal health professional evaluate your pet before they get their vaccinations ensures that they are healthy enough to be vaccinated with minimal risk.